-Process Control objective Control and Audit approach Link article policy rule 4.1 Determination of eligible and covered deposit balances and entering the depositbase in the DNB quar- terly report on DGS.
+Process Control objective Control and Audit approach Link article policy rule Determination of eligible and covered deposit balances and entering the depositbase in the DNB quarterly report on DGS.
 6. The aggregate eligible as well as covered amount in euros of each depositor is calculated accurately and completely.
 Check of the accuracy and completeness of the calculation of the aggregate eligible amount as well as the guaranteed amount in euros of each depositor, taking into account accrued interest.
 The bank, when calculating the eligible and guaranteed amount, takes into account the principles specified in Section 4 and the accompanying notes of the SCV Policy Rule.
 When calculating the guaranteed amount (to determine the deposit base), the principles in Article 4.3, 4.4, 4.5 and the accompanying explanation of the SCV Policy Rule are taken into account.
 4.1 4.2, 4.3, 4.4, 4.5 4.2 7.
 Reported amount in the quarterly DGS report is correct.
 Check of the inclusion of the correct numbers of accounts and amounts in the quarterly DGS report, including the correct inclusion of the aggregated, covered amounts in column 9 (for the purpose of the deposit base).
 It is explicitly established that the amounts included in column 9 are in line with the amounts calculated on the basis of the principles in Article 4.3 (see also control 4.1) 4.3 8.
-Relevant movements are included in a time- ly manner and in the correct period.
+Relevant movements are included in a time-ly manner and in the correct period.
 Process checks that suspense accounts for incoming payments are at zero and in-flight transactions have been credited before file creation.
 Possible check of running of end-of-day processes.
 3.1, 3.2 5.1 Compilation of SCV file.
 9. The SCV file is compiled correctly and fully.
 Check of whether query/functionality for generation of SCV file meets requirements of valid Data Delivery Agreement as published on the DNB website.
 2.1. t/m 2.4, 6.1 t/m 6.4 5.2 Process checks that working inventory of movements relating to depositor data has been eliminated (e.g. representatives/blocked accounts).
 2.1. t/m 2.4, 6.1 t/m 6.4 5.3 Check of SCV file after generation to ascertain that all csv files have been generated and completed as prescribed in the valid version of the Data Delivery Agreement.
 Possible check of error messages in log file (e.g. by use of checklist).
 2.1. t/m 2.4, 6.1 t/m 6.4 5.4 10.
 The deposit amounts in the SCV file have Check of SCV file (e.g. based on sampling of each type of depositor) to ascertain the accurateness and completeness of the SCV file before it is sent to DNB.
 2.1. t/m 2.4, 6.1 t/m 6.4 5.5 been included cor- rectly and fully.
 Analysis of outstanding data quality issues and determination/processing of impact on SCV file.
 (IAD reports, complaints, DNB letters, incidents).
-2.1. t/m 2.4, 6.1 t/m 6.4 5.6 Items which have been marked as unreliable in the SCV files are followed up (for example by corrections in source systems) and the follow-up is monitored.
+2.1. t/m 2.4, 6.1 t/m 6.4 5.6 Of items which have been marked as unreliable in the SCV files the cause must be resolved (for example by corrections in source systems) and the follow-up is monitored.
 2.1. t/m 2.4, 6.1 t/m 6.4 5.7 Checking of consistency with other reports including quarterly DGS report and FINREP (e.g. same source and one-time determination as baseline).
-10.3 6.1 Delivery of SCV file.
-11. The SCV file can be delivered on time.
-At least once a year, at the request of DNB, the bank runs the process for delivering the SCV file (in accordance with requirements in the SCV Policy Rule and the Data Delivery Agreement) within the specified delivery period (whole process chain from request through to DNB acceptance of delivery).
-9.1, 9.2, 9.3, 9.4, 9.6
+10.3